Welcome to the Suzuki GT750 Kettle Club Website

 THE CLUB AS IT IS TODAY

 Of course over the years the club has partaken in all manner of things that are deemed the life’s blood of a successful motorcycle enthusiast’s club; ride-outs, track days, shows, international Rallies and the likes, and it continues to do so.
 All of these things have helped promote the Clubs image in the eyes of the public, motorcycling or otherwise, and this has inevitably helped to swell its ranks.
 But something rather miraculous occurred from 2015 on.
-From that year, the club’s membership has grown by a staggering degree so that now, 28 years on from the ‘Standlake Few’, the Club numbers in excess of 880 members which in all probability makes it the world’s largest, single type Japanese motorcycle owners club, and it continues to grow strongly month on month, with more and more bikes coming onto the scene.
+From that year, the club’s membership has grown by a staggering degree so that now, so many years on from the ‘Standlake Few’, the Club is now in all probability the world’s largest, single type Japanese motorcycle owners club!

 Today, the bike is considered by many to embody everything that represents the 70’s era of motorcycling, all in a single package.
 In its standard guise the Kettle, with its large, distinctive radiator, multiple exhausts and lashings of chrome and polished alloy; draws a great deal of attention and admiration wherever it parks up.
 Modern tyres and suspension only help to enhance its capabilities and many members within the club regularly venture far afield, using the bike as it was intended.
 From Finland to New Zealand; from Canada to Australia, mainland Europe and Great Britain; the song remains the same.
 From the distinctive ‘burble’ of a standard exhaust system, to the GP soundtrack from a set of expansion chambers.
 J models to B models.
 Dunstalls, ROCA’s or Sanders & Lewis; Kettle ownership covers a broad spectrum.

 The Kettle Club exists for the Suzuki GT750 and is supported by a loyal and devoted group of members, who share a passion for the machine that they enjoy, ride and maintain.
-If you would like to join us, contact the Membership Secretary by clicking on the “Want to Join or Know More?” link to the right of this page.
+If you would like to join us, contact the Membership Secretary by clicking on Membership Application, under the Club link at the top of the page.

 We hope you enjoy the site and that you too, might join us in the very near future.